eliora/mini-catalog/README.md

 - Customize colors, fonts, and layout

 ### Database
-- The SQLite database file (`catalog.db`) is created automatically
+- The Supabase database is configured using the provided SQL schema
-- Backup this file to preserve your data
+- Data is automatically backed up by Supabase
-- Can be opened with any SQLite browser
+- Access data through Supabase dashboard or API

 ## Troubleshooting